dbetz/Parallax-ESP/README.md

     ```

-Tip: If wanting to use a module with 4MB flash, then either use the above 2MB firmware (in which case only 2MB of flash will be used),
+- Tip: If wanting to use a module with 4MB flash, then either use the above 2MB firmware (in which case only 2MB of flash will be used),
 or re-compile the firmware after adjusting makefile to use the larger flash size.
 And then change the 2MB to 4MB in the esptool command.

-Tip: Verify flash memory size of the Parallax WiFi module <optional>
+- Tip: Verify flash memory size of the Parallax WiFi module
-     In the reply, "Device: 4015" means 2MB, "Device: 4016" means 4MB.
+       (In the reply, "Device: 4015" means 2MB, "Device: 4016" means 4MB).

     ```python
-    sudo python -m esptool --baud 921600 --port /dev/ttyUSB0 --before no_reset --after no_reset flash_id
+    sudo python -m esptool --baud 921600 --port /dev/ttyUSB0 \
+    --before no_reset --after no_reset flash_id
     ```